Nithish1201/Success_prediction_of_app/README.md

 ### 5.Playstore-FeatureSelection.ipynb

-    - Feature selection on best fit model, no change in the MSE score.
+    - Feature selection on best fit model, no change in the MAE score.

 **Warning:**